How To Build a Remote Work Strategy for Modern Teams

 7. Encourage continuous learning and development

-Be sure to invest in the right technology to provide equally high-quality training for both remote and in-person workers.
+Invest in technology that provides equally high-quality training for both remote and in-person workers.
 Look for tools that adapt the training to multiple learning styles and to remote work.

 8. Develop a remote work policy